ME/CFS - living with deep exhaustion no one can see.

 - The fluctuation - days when you can do more and days when you can only lie down - creates constant uncertainty

 - Limited energy demands constant prioritisation: what truly matters right now?
-What is worth the spoons?
+What is worth the energy?

 - The loneliness - the illness isolates, because it's hard to explain, hard to plan, and most people don't understand